rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Tokenization breaks down text into individual tokens (words, phrases, or sentences) that can be processed by NLP models.

+**Cost Function**: Tokenization does not use a traditional cost function but aims to optimize the splitting of text for further processing.

 **Example**: Tokenizing security incident reports to analyze the frequency of specific terms related to different types of attacks.

 ##### Stop Word Removal